You Have the Right to an Attorney Exercise That Right by Contacting Us REACH OUT TODAY

 The State of Florida prosecutes burglary charges aggressively.
 There is no such thing as a misdemeanor burglary charge here.
 Burglary is always charged as a felony offense.

-Burglary in Florida is entering a dwelling, building, or vehicle with the intent to commit a crime while inside.
+Burglary in Florida refers to entering a dwelling, building, or vehicle with the intent to commit a crime while inside.
 You don’t even need to enter surreptitiously or by breaking and entering.
 Burglary is all about criminal intent.

 Property crimes related to burglary include criminal trespass: when you enter a property or premises without invitation or when “no trespassing” or “no entry” signs are posted.
 Criminal trespass includes harming property or creating harm, such as opening a gate that allows livestock to exit.
 It also includes trespassing on school property while expelled or otherwise disallowed or refusing to leave when told to do so.